sw00/sett.sh/content/posts/2018/08/the-sublime-tool.md

 What else?
 Pointing out the relationship between language and cognition and telling you to read isn't exactly "precise".
 True, there are more formal methods.
-I think being exposed to Propositional Logic[^logic] is the best hack to mastering the sublime tool.
+I think being exposed to Propositional Logic[^logic] is the best hack to mastering our sublime tools.
 In fact, I think Propositional Logic is probably the closest manifestation of a truly "all-purpose" tool.
 Simple in form and not immediately obvious in its use, but mastering it yields great benefit in every sphere of life.
 And it's not just for developers either.
 Really, go get your